hearhellacopters/tex-decoder/README.md

 # tex-decoder

-A pure typescript texture decoder for most image compression types of without the use of WebGL.
+A pure typescript texture decoder for most image compression types without the use of WebGL.
 Includes a color profile converter, unswizzler and TGA file maker.
 Great for Node or web browsers.

 Fully supports the following formats: